gjreda/gregreda.com/content/pages/about.md

 Hi, I’m Greg, a human being living in San Francisco with my spouse and son.

 By trade, I've been a software engineer and data scientist, typically working at the intersection of engineering, machine learning, and product.
-I’ve been both an individual contributor and managed engineering teams at companies like [Instacart](https://instacart.com/), [Sprout Social](https://sproutsocial.com/), and [Grubhub](https://www.grubhub.com/).
+I’ve been an individual contributor and have managed engineering teams at companies like [Instacart](https://instacart.com/), [Sprout Social](https://sproutsocial.com/), and [Grubhub](https://www.grubhub.com/).

 I've also spent time advising an NBA team on game prep and player evaluation, a growth stage company on estimating customer lifetime value, and a public company on building data products.